 According to a 2019 Gallup poll, one in seven Americans has used CBD.
-According to this pole, some of the most common reasons for taking CBD include attempting to relieve pain, anxiety, and sleep issues.

 While many Americans were already having a hard time sleeping before 2020, it appears that the covid-19 pandemic has also led to an increase in sleep problems.

 If you've been having a hard time sleeping, you might be wondering if CBD could help you.
 Before deciding to take CBD, you may want to explore what is causing your sleep disturbances.

 Perhaps you are wondering how much CBD to take before bed?
 Let's take a look at what you need to know about consuming this cannabinoid before a restful night's sleep.

 It's important to first understand the causes of poor sleep before trying CBD.

 There are a lot of different things that can lead you to have a difficult time sleeping.
 Insomnia, which is a particular type of sleep disorder, can be caused by:

 - Medication — which can sometimes disrupt the sleep-wake cycle